catseye/tideay/README.markdown

 *   Pressing Tab or Shift-Tab with some text selected should not do whatever it is that GtkSourceView thinks should be done when that happens.
+*   Check to see if a rewrite can happen for Tab/Shift+Bkspc.
+If not, don't start a user action (less to undo.)

 ### command execution ###